-Physically check if the lid does not lift off easily, and it requires pressure (from an opener or your fingers) to force it off, then the seal was maintained during storage.
+Physically check if the lid does not lift off easily, and it requires pressure from a Fowlers Vacola opener to force it off, then the seal was maintained during storage.
 (Check there was no sticky residue holding the lid in place, from expanded contents leaking on to the rim).

 There is a specific tool available to open Fowlers Vacola bottles.
 Place it under the edge of the lid, you can feel the rubber of the ring with the tip of the opener.
 Press the tip of the opener down whilst also lifting the handle up.
 This will prise the lid away from the rubber ring and the vacuum seal will release.
 You should be able to do this without dinting or damaging the lid, as it can be reused again.

 Once open, check the contents again, for obvious signs of food spoilage which has affected the smell, colour or appearance.
 If this has occurred, dispose of the contents carefully, then fully clean the bottle.